angular/angular/modules/angular2/docs/core/02_directives.md

 * Multiple decorators can be placed on a single element.
 * Decorators do not introduce new evaluation context.
-* Decorators are registered througt the `@Decorator` meta-data annotation.
+* Decorators are registered through the `@Decorator` meta-data annotation.

 Here is a trivial example of a tooltip decorator.
 The directive will log a tooltip into the console on every time mouse enters a region: